weneten/notion-storage/README.md

 # Notion Storage

+## Features

+- Upload single files or entire folders through the web interface.
+Large files are streamed and split into multipart uploads automatically.
+- Create, rename, delete, and move files or folders to organize content in a hierarchical structure.
+- Share files with publicly accessible links that can be protected with a password and optional expiration time.

 ## Environment Variables

 You can configure behavior via a `.env` file.
 See `.env.example` for a full set